hypyeon/epicodus-project15-pierres-treats/README.md

 9. To compile and run the application in development mode with a watcher, run `dotnet watch run` which will open the browser automatically - if not - open the browser and navigate to https://localhost:5001.

 ## Known Bugs
-*Currently under development as of March 19, 2024*
+No known bugs as of the last update made on March 20, 2024

 ## License
 [MIT](/LICENSE.txt) | Copyright © 2024 Hayeong Pyeon